usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

 - Line 1: The [`<metadata>`](/documentation/schema/catalog/xml-schema/#oscal-catalog-xml_metadata) element, which contains the document's metadata.
 - Line 2: The document's title (i.e., `Sample Security Catalog`) is provided using `<title>` element.
 The document's title is a mandatory field for an OSCAL Catalog.
 - Line 3: The date when the document was published (i.e., `2020-02-02T11:01:04.736-04:00`) is provided using `<published>` element.
 This date is provided using the [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6) format with a required timezone.
 The published date is not a mandatory field for an OSCAL Catalog.
-- Line 4: The date when the document was last modified (i.e., `2020-10-02T11:01:04.736-04:00`) is provided using `<last-modified>` element.
+- Line 4: The date when the document was last modified (i.e., `2020-12-18T16:23:23.811-05:00`) is provided using `<last-modified>` element.
 This date is provided using the [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6) format with a required timezone.
 The last modified date is a mandatory field for an OSCAL Catalog.
 - Line 5: The version of the document (i.e., `1.0`) is provided using the `<version>` element.
 This can be a numeric version, commit hash, or any other suitable version identifier.
 The document version is a mandatory field for an OSCAL Catalog.
 - Line 6: Finally, the OSCAL version is provided using the `<oscal-version>` element, which represents the revision of the OSCAL Catalog model for which the catalog was created under.
-The current OSCAL version is `1.0.0-milestone3`.
+The current OSCAL version is `1.0.0-rc1`.
 {{% /tab %}}
 {{% tab %}}
 {{< highlight json "linenos=table" >}}
 {
   "metadata": {
-    "title": "Sample Security Catalog",
+    "title": "Sample Security Catalog *for Demonstration* and Testing", "published": "2020-02-02T11:01:04.736-04:00",
-    "published": "2020-02-02T11:01:04.736-04:00",
-    "last-modified": "2020-10-02T11:01:04.736-04:00",
+    "last-modified": "2020-12-18T16:23:23.811-05:00",
     "version": "1.0",
-    "oscal-version": "1.0.0-milestone3"
+    "oscal-version": "1.0.0-rc1"
   }
 }
 {{< /highlight >}}